Today's Monday • 25 mins read

 You could read a few lines, if not a full passage, from Seneca, Epictetus, Musonius Rufus, or Marcus Aurelius.

-For busy beginners, Marcus Aurelius’ immortal self-reflection journal Meditations is the go-to book.
+For beginners in Stoicism, Marcus Aurelius’ immortal self-reflection journal Meditations is the go-to book.
 It is easy to read, understand, and keep in memory for the day.

 Marcus ascended the Roman throne at 40 years of age, with twenty-odd years of philosophical training and practice behind him.
 He is rightly called the philosopher-king.